Elucidation/Barnes-Hut-Tree-N-body-Implementation-in-HTML-Js/README.markdown

 [Try it out](http://www.prism.gatech.edu/~gth716h/BNtree/)

-This simulator shows for an arbitrary amount of bodies/points (tested up to 100k particles, see below) in a 2d field:
+This simulator runs a simulation of the gravitational interactions between an arbitrary amount of bodies/points (tested up to 100k particles, see below) in a 2D field:

 ![Clear image 1k bodies](http://i.imgur.com/tygCK.png)

-A Barnes-Hut Tree sub-divides the space by quadrants:
+A Barnes-Hut Tree sub-divides the space by quadrants, providing a large speed-up by approximating particle interactions at long distances:

 ![BN Tree image 1k bodies](http://i.imgur.com/f7OI0.png)